 2. ALOE VERA IS YOUR FRIEND

 I know it isn’t always possible to avoid sunburn, okay, I get it things happen.
 So when an unfortunate sunburn does occur, I swear by aloe vera for the best recovery.
 The gel is basically a miracle when it comes to sunburns, with it being cooling and healing at the same time.
+Indulge your clients with our luxury skincare fulfillment services.
 I’ve found that if I apply aloe gel right after I realize I’ve gotten burned, and keep applying it as necessary, the burn will actually start fading and healing overnight—there is even generally zero itchy peeling.
 (Bonus points if you grow your own aloe plant.)

 3. BE STRATEGIC